How the Beauty Industry Can Use Technology to Attract Clients

 Technology is mostly used in business as a tool for enhancing efficiency- saving time and minimizing human errors.
 But you can do so much more with technology if you incorporate it properly into your business operations.
-For instance, did you know that you can use technology as a tool for attracting and retaining clients for your beauty salon?
+For instance, did you know that you can use technology as a tool for attracting and retaining clients for your hair salon?
 Think of social media, for example.
 This technology has made it more affordable and easy to reach out to clients regardless of their geographical location.
 As a result, it has provided a platform for businesses to engage with clients.
 More importantly, social media has over the last decade morphed into the biggest online market for beauty products and services.
 That’s just the tip of the iceberg.
 Let’s dig deeper into the role of social media and 4 other technologies in attracting clients to hair and beauty salons.

 1. Social media marketing